Well, I cheated for my husband's b'day dinner tonight. So we're in the same boat with b'days... sigh.

 Latest activity: 04/09/2018 03:45 PM

 For single parents trying to make a healthy change and model this for our kids.
 I find I sometimes am so overwhelmed it is hard to stick to my resolve.
 Especially when the kids want other kinds of food!

+A friendly welcoming group.
 For new and experienced juicers, and those who want to become healthy eaters.
 Come join in the discussion to give and get support from fellow juicers!
 Welcome!
 Juice On!